rgonomic/rgo/README.md

 R lacks 64-bit integers, so `rgo` will refuse to wrap functions that have 64-bit integer inputs or results (`int64` and `uint64`).
 It also refuses to wrap function that take or return `uintptr` values.
 On Go architectures with 64-bit `int` and `uint` types, results are truncated to 32 bits.
 This behaviour will not change until R gets 64-bit integer types.

+R Matrix values are not currently handled and will need to be destructured to a vector and a pair of dimensions.

 Currently the extraction of type identities is weaker than it should be.
 This will be improved.